 Founder & Creative Director

-With a lot of traction recently around the issue of the climate change, fast fashion and the scourge of micro-plastics released into the environment we wanted to cut through the noise with a no nonsense, practical easy guide on building a sustainable wardrobe to be proud of…The best bit is that you probably already have some of the very basics!
+With a lot of traction recently around the issue of the environment, fast fashion and the scourge of micro-plastics, we wanted to cut through the noise with a no nonsense, practical easy guide on building a sustainable wardrobe to be proud of.
+The best bit, is that you probably already have some of the basics already!

-So first thing is first, go and have a shop in your own wardrobe…You are looking for a classic simple piece that has well and truly stood the test of time rather than one of those finds that invokes feelings of shame and thoughts like “what the hell was I thinking” (we have all done it, bought into a total fad with the evidence lurking in drawers across the country).
+So, first things first, have a shop in your own wardrobe... you are looking for a classic simple piece that has well and truly stood the test of time.
+Avoid anything that invokes thoughts like, “what the hell was I thinking”, (we have all done it, given in to a total fad with the evidence lurking in drawers across the country).
 It’s about versatile pieces that can be styled different ways, dressed up or down and work across seasons.

-Our Top Picks
+Our Top Picks for AW19

 A classic coat, well made, versatile and practical, the kind that thrown on over jeans and t shirt instantly upgrades your outfit to chic, this could be a classic trench coat or blazer.